-HDFC Bank is the Largest Private Sector Bank in India in 2020.
+HDFC Bank is the Largest Private Sector Bank in India.
 Housing development Finance Corporation Providing services for a period of last more than 25 years is the largest and best private sector bank in India in terms of Assets and Market capitalization.

 - 1 HDFC Bank Tagline